Noncommutative coordinates for symplectic representations: Ptolemy equation, exchange and triangle relations

 \begin{rem} The symplectic $\Lambda$-lengths generalize Penner's $\lambda$-lengths for the decorated Teichmüller space (\cite{Penner}), and one can check when $n=1$, the symplectic $\Lambda$-length is a square root of Penner's $\lambda$-length. \end{rem}

-\subsection{Ptolemy equation, exchange and triangle relations}
+\section{Ptolemy equation, exchange and triangle relations}

 Penner's $\lambda$-lengths satisfy the famous Ptolemy equation.
-Given four $b$-isotropic vectors $w_1, w_2, w_3, w_4$ in $\R^3$ ($b$ is a form of signature $(1,2)$ on $\R^3$), contained in the same component of the isotropic cone and cyclically order (see Figure~\ref{Prol}), we have the relation
+Let's fix a bilinear form $b$ on $\R^3$ with signature $(2,1)$.
+The isotropic cone of $b$ has two components, and its projection on the projective plane is a circle.
+Given four $b$-isotropic vectors $w_1, w_2, w_3, w_4$, contained in the same component of the isotropic cone and whose projective images are cyclically ordered (see Figure~\ref{Prol}), we have the relation

-where the terms $b(w_i,w_j)$ are Penner's $\lambda$-lenghts.
+where the terms $b(w_i,w_j)$ are Penner's $\lambda$-lengths.
 Our symplectic $\Lambda$-lengths satisfy a noncommutative version of the Ptolemy equation.
 We also call this identity the exchange relation.
 Moreover, they satisfy a triangle relation, which is trivial in the case of~$\SL(2,\R)$.

 \begin{lem} Let $\mathbf{v}_1$, $\mathbf{v}_3$ be two transverse decorated Lagrangians.
 Consider a third decorated Lagrangian $\mathbf{v}_2$, so that there exists a unique pair $(A,B)$ of $n\times n$-matrices such that